hivedb/docs/boxes/write.md

 # Write

 Writing to a box is almost like writing to a map.
-All keys have to be ASCII Strings with a max length of 255 chars or unsinged 32 bit integers.
+All keys have to be ASCII Strings with a max length of 255 chars or unsigned 32 bit integers.

 ```dart
 var box = Hive.box('myBox');